 Managers act as the first line of defense, identifying and addressing mental health issues among their team members.
 An effective manager leads by example, demonstrating a balanced work-life routine, open communication, self-care habits, and genuine empathy.
 They often set the tone in a workplace regarding what is acceptable conversation and boundary setting.
 Through practices such as modeling stress management practices, encouraging regular breaks, and breaking the stigma around mental health, team members are encouraged to follow suit and empowered to be proactive in taking care of their mental well-being.

-One way to ensure that all managers in your organization are equipped with the resources and skills to identify and support employees struggling with their mental health is by training them adequately when they first transition into their roles.
+One way to ensure that all managers in your organization are equipped with the resources and skills to identify and support employees struggling with their mental health is by properly onboarding them when they first transition into their roles.
 The GoSkills course builder, for example, has a customizable course template gallery that provides essential information on topics relevant to the workplace today.
 The Mental Health Awareness for Managers template course educates managers on the importance of providing mental health resources for their team and allows administrators to edit and adjust the content to better fit the organization’s needs.

 Managers need to be adequately trained in effectively addressing these issues when they arise.
 It's not just about lending a sympathetic ear but also about fostering an overall environment that respects and facilitates mental well-being.
 Managers are generally the first to notice changes in a team member's demeanor, performance, or behavior, which may signal mental health struggles.
 Once these changes are observed, managers should approach these situations with empathy and discretion, offering an open and non-judgmental space for discussion.